 Auto-translation

-Last updated: October 29, 2025Author: Jakub Pomykała
+Last updated: June 26, 2026Author: Jakub Pomykała

-Supported auto-translation services:
+Supported auto-translation providers:

-• OpenAI - AI-powered service that can translate texts with a very good quality and understanding of context and variables.
+• OpenAI: AI-powered service that can translate texts with a very good quality and understanding of context and variables.

 How to auto-translate?